chirag-g-shetty/Projects/JustGest/README.md

 Main application of the project when implemented using systems programming lies in assiting industry workers for controlling robots or machines in conditions where control using touch may not be possible.
+# Refer Just Gest Report.pdf for insight of working